Gaurav9540/docker/README.md

 **Filename**

-The default filename to use for a Dockerfile is Dockerfile, without a file extension.
-Using the default name allows you to run the docker build command without having to specify additional command flags.
+The default filename to use for a Dockerfile is *Dockerfile*, without a file extension.
+Using the default name allows you to run the *docker build* command without having to specify additional command flags.

 <hr>